bsure-analytics/bsure-chatbot-grafana-panel/README.md

 ### Security Architecture

-✅ **Secure Backend Implementation**: This plugin includes a Go backend component that securely handles the `GROQ_API_KEY` environment variable.
+✅ **Secure Backend Implementation**: This plugin includes a Go backend component that securely handles API keys through Grafana's secure configuration system.
 The frontend never accesses API keys directly, ensuring enterprise-grade security.

 ## Usage

-1. Set the `GROQ_API_KEY` environment variable on your Grafana server
+1. **Configure API Key**: Set up your Groq API key using one of the methods above
-2. Add the Chatbot Panel to your dashboard
+2. **Add Panel**: Add the Chatbot Panel to your dashboard
-3. Configure the panel settings (initial message, LLM model)
+3. **Configure Panel**: Set initial message and LLM model in panel settings
-4. Type questions about your dashboard data in the chat interface
+4. **Chat**: Type questions about your dashboard data in the chat interface
-5. The plugin will automatically enrich your question with data from all panels in the dashboard
+5. **Get Insights**: The plugin automatically enriches your question with data from all panels and provides AI-powered responses
-6. Receive AI-powered insights based on your data

 ## Development